 Historic adoption

-Our diocese's Council for Social Responsibility, which is a separate charity and has assumed various different names since the 1920s, ran a home for mothers and babies which was based in Purbrook.
+Our diocese's Council for Social Responsibility, which is a separate charity and has assumed various different names since the 1920s, ran a home for mothers and babies which was based in Purbrook, and a shelter in Newport on the Isle of Wight.
 It was involved with adoption - often working together with social services - until the process was handed over entirely to local authorities in 1976.

 Over the decades there were a variety of reasons why mothers came there, and why babies were placed for adoption.
 In some cases, it was because the mothers were unmarried.
 In other cases, it was because their own families had rejected them and the Church could provide temporary accommodation for the mother and a loving family for their child.

-We have seen reports that the national Church of England is preparing to issue an apology for the harm done to mothers in these homes and the forced adoption of their babies.
-We would also like to apologise for our part in any physical or emotional suffering they experienced while in our care.
+In June 2026, the national Church of England has apologised for the harm done to mothers in these homes and the forced adoption of their babies.
+We would also like to apologise for our part in any physical or emotional suffering they may have experienced while in our care.
 But we are aware that our charity’s former staff and the adoptive families were attempting to show compassion to those single, unmarried mothers, in the context of a society that often stigmatised them.

 We would be pleased to hear from those whose relatives were involved in our mother and baby home, and happy to help in any way we can.
 However, all of the records relating to individual cases have been handed over to the statutory authorities - as required by law - and we no longer have access to them.